MichaelDuPlessis/dmalloc/dissertation/chapters/discussion.typ

 A genetic program was chosen since it is a real world optimisation algorithm and can show what real would performance would be like for the differenet memory allocators.
 The exact goal of the algorithm or whether it achieved the desired output is not important since this is a performance test focusing mainly on execution time but also memory usage.
+The genetic algorithm was run three times each time with 50 individuals in the population but each run had increasing number of generatons.
+The number of generations were
+50, 100 and 1000.

 == Memory Allocator Benchmark Results